-Statutory sick pay: Must have at least four consecutive days of sickness within a period of incapacity for work.
-Paid to employees younger than age 65 with average weekly earnings of at least the weekly lower earnings limit.
+Statutory sick pay: Younger than age 65 with at least four consecutive days of sickness within a period of incapacity for work.

-Employment and support allowance (contributory): Paid to persons aged 16 up to the state pension age with at least four consecutive days of sickness within a period of incapacity for work.
-The insured must have paid contributions on earnings of at least 26 times the weekly lower earnings limit in one of the last two tax years before the claim is made, and has paid or credited contributions on earnings of at least 50 times the weekly lower earnings limit in both of the last two tax years before the claim is made.
+Aged 16 to the normal retirement age with at least four consecutive days of sickness within a period of incapacity for work.
+Must have paid contributions on earnings of at least 26 times the weekly lower earnings limit in one of the last two tax years before the claim is made, and paid or credited contributions on earnings of at least 50 times the weekly lower earnings limit in both of the last two tax years before the claim is made.